-White House picks Ryan Maue, meteorologist and critic of dire climate predictions, for NOAA chief scientist
+White House moves ahead with Ryan Maue, meteorologist and critic of dire climate predictions, for NOAA chief scientist

 He has harshly criticized climate activists and Democrats for pushing for cuts in fossil fuel emissions by linking extreme weather events to global warming, but he does not dispute the fact that human-caused emissions of greenhouse gases are warming the planet in ways that are causing significant impacts.
 He has also spoken out against scientists who link rapid Arctic climate change to weather extremes taking place outside the Arctic.

-In recent months he’s been harshly critical of California Gov. Gavin Newsom (D) and his linking of the state’s deadly wildfire season to climate change.
+In recent months, he has been harshly critical of California Gov. Gavin Newsom (D) and his linking of the state’s deadly wildfire season to climate change.
 Climate studies show global warming is amplifying wildfire risks, making blazes more intense and frequent than they were a few decades ago.

 For example, a study published in August shows California’s frequency of fall days with extreme fire-weather conditions has already more than doubled since the 1980s.

-Maue is also known for tracking and evaluating the accuracy of weather forecasting models and has a lengthy social media history of criticizing NOAA’s National Weather Service for falling behind Europe, the U.K. and Canada when it comes to the accuracy of its computer modeling.
+Maue is also known for tracking and evaluating the accuracy of weather forecasting models and has a lengthy social media history of criticizing NOAA’s National Weather Service for falling behind Europe, the U.K. and Canada on the accuracy of its computer modeling.
 But he has also praised the agency’s recent efforts to close the gap.

 A recent pattern of NOAA hires

-Maue’s forthcoming appointment comes amid increased White House attention to what is typically a low key government agency.
+Maue’s forthcoming appointment comes amid increased White House attention to what is typically a low-key government agency.
 Earlier this month, the White House named controversial climate contrarian David Legates as deputy assistant secretary of Commerce for environmental observation and prediction.
 Legates, a professor at the University of Delaware, is affiliated with the Heartland Institute, a free-market think tank funded in part by the fossil fuel industry that supports research arguing that human-caused climate change is not a serious threat.

 Legates was a lead author of a Heartland-funded, non-peer-reviewed rebuttal to the U.N.
 Intergovernmental Panel on Climate Change (IPCC), called, “The IPCC Reconsidered,” which Heartland published most recently in 2018.
 That report extolled the virtues of fossil fuels, stating: “The analysis conducted here for the first time finds nearly all the impacts of fossil fuel use on human well-being are net positive (benefits minus costs), near zero (no net benefit or cost), or are simply unknown.”